-English language requirements
+English language consultation

 When you apply to register with us we need to be satisfied you have the necessary knowledge of English to communicate clearly and effectively.